 A Mantrap (monster plant again!) tried to lure the PCs nearer to the shore where it waited.
 Almost worked with Varis (3).

 Camp – Combat

-It was Flyzus’ turn awake while his companions slept, some ruckus alerted him and there he stood in front of a beautiful nubile woman with her leg in the bear trap that he had set… She asked for his help… Plaintively… He looked at the wounded leg, he looked at the attractive lightly-clad female, and he said: « it can wait until morning » !!!
+It was Flyzus’ turn awake while his companions slept, some ruckus alerted him and there he stood in front of a beautiful nubile woman with her leg in the bear trap that he had set… She asked for his help… Plaintively… He looked at the wounded leg, he looked at the attractive lightly-clad female, and said: « it can wait until morning » !!!
 (4)

-She had other plans… Discarding disdainfully the bear trap, she let down her apparently useless magical disguise to reveal a Sea Hag.
+She had other plans… Discarding disdainfully the bear trap, she let down her apparently useless magical disguise to reveal a (river) Sea Hag.
 She clawed angrily at the elf but he was too nimble.
 Flyzus was soon joined by the sleepy Varis and Droidoc and together they killed the ugly creature even as she attempted to dive in the river to flee.